To find out more, including how to control cookies, see here:

 Posted On February 28, 2018

-Reasons for a sexless marriage
+Three reasons for a sexless marriage

-psychological problems, and
+psychological problems, or

 A lack of sex can also be the result of a combination of these three factors.
 Also, each partner can have a problem in a different area..